wittfabian/djangae/docs/fields.md

 * `default`: (default: dict).
 A callable which returns or creates the default value.
 E.g. `dict` or `list`.
 Do not use `{}` or `[]`.

 Note that if you want to edit JSONField values in the Django admin, you must set `formfield_overrides` on your ModelAdmin class.
-Otherwise, conversation to/from JSON will not happen correctly.
+Otherwise converting to/from JSON will not happen correctly.
 E.g.:

 ```python
 from djangae.forms.fields import JSONWidget